Identifying nutrition policy demand and initial questions

 - an annual planning exercise

-For policies and plans, be mindful of which stage they are at: stakeholders’ priorities and interests will differ depending on the stage (evaluation, formulation or implementation), influencing the type of demand and information needs they may have.
+It is important to be mindful of the stage in which policies and plans are: stakeholders’ priorities and interests will differ depending on the stage (evaluation, formulation or implementation), and this will influence the type of questions and information needs they may have.

 Also keep in mind that the ‘window of opportunity’ may be more or less strict depending on the strategic priority considered: a programme’s evaluation or reformulation leaves a larger window of opportunity while a specific event, such as a conference or consultation workshop, has a fixed date, thus rendering the window of opportunity very narrow.*****